erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

    - **Production-Ready** features: Spring Boot includes built-in features for monitoring, logging, metrics, health checks, and configuration management, making it easier to develop and deploy production-ready applications.
 These features simplify operations, ensure application reliability, and facilitate scalability.

-2. **Kafka**:
+#### Kafka

       - **High-throughput** and **scalable**: Kafka is designed to handle high volumes of data and can scale horizontally to accommodate growing demands.
       - **Real-time** data processing: Kafka enables real-time event **streaming** and data processing, making it suitable for applications that require real-time analytics, data integration, and event-driven architectures.

-3. **PostgreSQL**:
+#### PostgreSQL

       - **Reliability** and **stability**: PostgreSQL is known for its robustness, stability, and ACID compliance, making it a reliable choice for data storage.
       - **Advanced features**: PostgreSQL offers a wide range of advanced features such as JSON support, **spatial data support**, and full-text search capabilities, providing flexibility for various application requirements.

-4. **Redis**:
+#### MongoDB

+     - **Scalability** - <<TODO!! explain>>

+#### Redis

       - **High performance**: Redis is an in-memory data store that delivers exceptional performance and low latency, ideal for applications that require fast data access and high-speed caching.
       - Versatility: Redis supports various data structures, including strings, lists, sets, and sorted sets, enabling different use cases such as caching, session management, real-time analytics, and pub/sub messaging.

-5. **React**:
+#### React

       - Component-based architecture: React's component-based approach allows for modular and reusable code, leading to improved development efficiency and code maintainability.
       - React **Native**: With React, you can develop cross-platform **mobile** applications using React Native, leveraging code sharing and faster development cycles.

 ### Non-Functional Attributes